 Yes, though please limit yourself to two pages.

 Do I have to finish my application before my recommenders can submit their letters?

 No. Your recommenders can upload their letters as soon as you enter their information into the recommendation application step.

 Maybe.
-Approximately one-third of the Corps is hosted in Long Island, the Lower Hudson Valley, Connecticut and northern New Jersey, to meet the extraordinary demand for immigration law services in the counties that ring New York City.
+Approximately one-third of the Corps is hosted in Long Island, the Lower Hudson Valley, Connecticut, Texas and northern New Jersey, to meet the extraordinary demand for immigration law services in the counties that ring New York City.
 We anticipate continuing these placements.
-However, the majority of Community Fellows are placed within New York City.
+However, the majority of our Community Fellows are placed within New York City.